Artists: Shaun Loyer

 Do you have any special training: I have a bachelors Degree in art, with training in illustration, and design.
 Blood-borne Pathogen Trained, CPR, Medical response, and First aid.
 I continually re certify and am constantly learning new techniques and practices.
 I have a Tattoo License and a Piercing License.

 Tell us about the style of your work: I really enjoy many styles of work, from traditional to Fine line, Black & Grey, and color.
 I tend to like illustrative work most, along with comic book style tattoos.

-Where did you apprentice?: I learned from many people, with numerous styles throughout the years.
+Where did you apprentice?: I did not have a traditional apprenticeship but instead I learned from many people, with numerous styles throughout the years.

 What tattoo artist do you most admire: Nikko Hurtado

 Before someone gets a tattoo what advice do you give them?: Really think about what you want.
 Don't rush a decision because it's permanent.
 Make sure you do your research on the style and capability of the artist you choose.
 Seriously look at their work and portfolio, and look for healed tattoos in their book.